- Code red for conduct development

 Where staff are engaged in specialized activities, the training must also be specialized.
 There will always be a place for generic training and the ‘sheep dip’ approach on certain matters, such as a firm-wide code of conduct for example.
 However, this must be enhanced by relevant, job specific training which is tailored and includes practical examples relevant to the firm’s business activities.

 In order to ensure that policies and procedures are, and continue to be, appropriate and effective, they also need to be monitored and reviewed on a regular basis to keep track of the effectiveness of their policies and procedures.

 While the updated FCA guidance does not provide any specific regime or policy as to how an incident should be managed, firms should consider adopting a bribery-specific policy - which will go some way to meeting the FCA’s expectations - and seek expert legal advice from the outset when considering self-reporting policy breaches.
 While immunity from prosecution is not a likely outcome, updated guidance suggests that it may be a relevant consideration for determining whether or not to provide a more lenient outcome to an investigation or to pursue a deferred prosecution agreement.

-Organisations should also consider which regulators and prosecutors would have an interest in possible future investigations, as there may be both domestic and international authorities that are relevant.
-In a recent case, Smith & Wesson, the Springfield, Massachusettsbased firearms manufacturer, was charged with violations of the Foreign Corrupt Practices Act (FCPA) for offering, authorising, or making illegal payments or providing gifts meant for government officials in Pakistan, Indonesia, and other foreign countries.
+Organizations should also consider which regulators and prosecutors would have an interest in possible future investigations, as there may be both domestic and international authorities that are relevant.
+In a recent case, Smith & Wesson, the Springfield, Massachusetts-based firearms manufacturer, was charged with violations of the Foreign Corrupt Practices Act (FCPA) for offering, authorizing, or making illegal payments or providing gifts meant for government officials in Pakistan, Indonesia, and other foreign countries.